Skip to main content

 Composite decking can also be used to achieve the grey look.
 Products like WeatherDek Grey and ReversaDek give you the choice of different shades of grey.

-Using grey timber cladding on your house or outdoor space design
+Using grey timber cladding in your house or outdoor space

 In a world where the artificial is increasingly shunned, grey timber cladding makes a brilliantly bold, natural statement.
 Given the popularity of rewilding and connecting to nature, it provides a refreshing, exposed and simple feel for your property.